hub-usp-inovacao/documentation/src/backend/README.md

 The data inserted follows a different proccess: it's fetched from Google Spreadsheets.

+## Comprehended Entities

+The backend is still in expansion to comprehend all entities.
+The current list of entities managed by the backend is
+- Disciplines
+- Companies
+- Patents

 ## View

 The sequence diagram below shows how the data is fetched: